Technology Tales

 16th January 2010

 Back in the early days of this blog, I mulled over the idea of having a high-end digital compact camera to complement a DSLR that then was delivering very dusty images; that Canon EOS 10D was cleaned since then and comes in for occasional use to this day.
-That was nearly three years ago and a first generation Ricoh GR Digital was the item that then was catching my eye.
+That was nearly three years ago, and a first generation Ricoh GR Digital was the item that then was catching my eye.
 At the time, I failed to justify spending that much money on such a thing and ended up acquiring a new Pentax K10D DSLR instead.
 The question that rattled about my head was this: what was the point of spending DSLR money on a compact camera?
-Its one that never really went away and comes to mind when you see the prices of interchangeable lens compacts like Olympus’ Pen and equivalent offerings from Panasonic and Ricoh (there, it’s interchangeable lens units rather than actual lenses).
+It is one that never really went away and comes to mind when you see the prices of interchangeable lens compacts like Olympus' Pen and equivalent offerings from Panasonic and Ricoh (there, it's interchangeable lens units rather than actual lenses).

 The strongest counterpoint to the cost conundrum is the little matter of size.
-SLR (film or digital) cameras are sizeable things and there is a place for having something that drops into a pocket.
+SLR (film or digital) cameras are sizeable things, and there is a place for having something that drops into a pocket.
 It is that which has propelled me into taking delivery of a Canon PowerShot G11.
-It may need a good-sized pocket but, unless you are going out with no jacket, it shouldn’t be a problem most of the time.
-For those shorter sorties when I don’t fancy bringing an SLR out, it well-built and looks the business though some acclimatisation is in order to make the best of the knobs, buttons and menus.
-Nevertheless, the included manual will help with this process (there’s a paper quick start guide and more detailed documentation on CD).
+It may need a good-sized pocket but, unless you are going out with no jacket, it shouldn't be a problem most of the time.
+For those shorter sorties when I don't fancy bringing an SLR out, it is well-built and looks the business, though some acclimatisation is to make the best of the knobs, buttons and menus.
+Nevertheless, the included manual will help with this process (there's a paper quick start guide and more detailed documentation on CD).

 Canon PowerShot G11

-The camera hasn’t seen extensive use just yet so here are a few early impressions.
-Firstly, there’s the matter of size: it’s even smaller than the first camera that I ever bought (more than fifteen years ago) and that was a Ricoh 35 mm compact film camera.
+The camera hasn't seen extensive use just yet, so here are a few early impressions.
+Firstly, there's the matter of size: it's even smaller than the first camera that I ever bought (more than fifteen years ago) and that was a Ricoh 35 mm compact film camera.
 That comparison is even more striking when you consider the feature sets.
 The Ricoh was a fixed 35 mm lens affair with things like date and time stamping, ISO choice and a nod towards scenic mode selection.
-In contrast, the much newer Canon is loaded with the sorts of things that normally are found almost exclusively on SLR’s, starting with its effective 28-140 mm focal length range.
+In contrast, the much newer Canon is loaded with the sorts of things that normally are found almost exclusively on SLR's, starting with its effective 28-140 mm focal length range.

 Temptations, temptations...